bzyo/bzyo.github.io/_posts/2019-02-09-starting-with-null.md

 ---
 layout: post
-title:  "starting with null"
+title:  "Starting with Null"
-excerpt: using a null byte to your advantage
+excerpt: Using a null byte to your advantage

 ---